SpotlightKid/python-rtmidi/INSTALL.md

     $ mkvirtualenv rtmidi
     (rtmidi)$ pip install python-rtmidi

-If you want to pass options to the build process, use pip's `install-option` option.
-See the [From Source](#from-source) section below for available options.
+If you want to pass options to the build process, you need to compile python-rtmidi from source manually.
+See the [From Source](#from-source) section below for moe information.

 ## Pre-compiled Binaries